Tuesday, May 28, 2013

 Because of these same cultural influences, we have a stubborn habit of giving Jesus a makeover to better suit our time and sensibilities.
 In the 70's we made Jesus a hippy in movies like Jesus Christ Superstar.
 In the 80's we made him a conservative republican, in the 90's we made Him a New Age guru, and today we're trying to make Him a green socialist.
 We are forever trying to mold Jesus into our own image to enlist Him to our pet cause.
 Even worse, we have lost all sense of reverence for Christ in the process.

 The phrase Jesus is Lord is so ubiquitous, we no longer stop to think about what it means.
 Instead of Lord and Savior, we think of Him as Life coach and Savior.
-We live any way we choose and think of Jesus as a personal assistant or a consultant who gives advice on how to make our dreams come true.
+We live any way we choose and think of Jesus as a personal assistant or a consultant who gives advice on how to live your best life now.
 But, once again, that is not the Christ of Scripture.
 If we don't learn about Jesus from Scripture, without realizing it, we will simply believe whatever the culture is selling about Jesus at any given moment.

 But even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed. -- Galatians 1:8